scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 A blast of fire shoots from your hands, hitting all creatures in a 3x1 beam.
-Make a spellcasting roll vs the targets defense.
+Make a spellcasting roll against the creatures defense.
 On hit the target takes a wound, if you crit the targets take another wound.

 The beam length increases by 1 per level and deals an extra wound die for every level above 1st